jupegarnica/garn-validator/README.md

 #### Import in Deno

-The library can be used as is in typescript
+The library can be used as is in typescript without installation

 ```ts
 import isValidOrThrow from "https://raw.githubusercontent.com/jupegarnica/garn-validator/master/src/index.js";
 ```

-## Basic Use
+## Basic Usage
 ```js
 import is from "garn-validator"; // default export is isValidOrThrow